code16/occulta/README.md

 # Occulta

 ## Purpose
-Save a versioned and encrypted copy of .env on aws s3
+Save a versioned and encrypted copy of .env on a storage disk (eg: S3)

 ## How it works
-Occulta uses [AWS KMS](https://aws.amazon.com/kms/) and [Envelope encryption concept](https://docs.aws.amazon.com/kms/latest/developerguide/kms-cryptography.html#enveloping) to encrypt your `.env` file and store it on a given laravel disk (eg: S3).
+Occulta uses [AWS KMS](https://aws.amazon.com/kms/) and [Envelope encryption strategy](https://docs.aws.amazon.com/kms/latest/developerguide/kms-cryptography.html#enveloping) to encrypt your `.env` file and store it on a given laravel disk (eg: S3).
 It also keeps a versioned history of your encrypted `.env` files, so you can restore previous versions if needed.
 <br>
 Occulta will create an archive containing your encrypted environment file and an encrypted key file, which will be used by occulta to decrypt your env when needed.

 ## Installation
-This package requires Laravel 9.x or higher, php's extensions openssl and zip.
+This package requires Laravel 11.x or higher, php's extensions openssl and zip.

 You can install the package via composer: